Battle of Mogadishu (1993): First Black Hawk down

-About 40 minutes after the assault began, one of the Black Hawks, Super 61, piloted by CW3 Cliff "Elvis" Wolcott, was struck by an RPG-7 which sent the helicopter into an uncontrollable spin.
-The helicopter would violently crash into a residential area, coming to rest on a building wall, in an alleyway about 300 yards east of the target building (02°03′09.4″N 45°19′34.8″E).
+About 40 minutes after the assault began, one of the Black Hawks, Super 61, piloted by CW3 Cliff "Elvis" Wolcott, was struck by an RPG-7 that sent the helicopter into an uncontrollable spin.
+The helicopter crashed in a residential area, coming to rest against a building wall in an alleyway about 300 yards east of the target building (02°03′09.4″N 45°19′34.8″E).
 Both pilots were killed in the resulting crash and two of the crew (Staff Sgt.
 Ray Dowdy and Staff Sgt.
 Charlie Warren) were severely wounded.
 Two snipers, Staff Sergeant Daniel Busch and Sergeant Jim Smith, survived the crash and began defending the crash site.

-SNA soldiers in the area began calling out local residents, shouting on megaphones, "Come out and defend your homes!"
+SNA militiamen in the area began calling out local residents, shouting on megaphones, "Come out and defend your homes!"
 The militia fighters, in organized squads, quickly began to fan in and out of nearby buildings, alleys and trees to avoid the Little Bird helicopters converging to cover the wreck of Super 61.
 A nearby MH-6 Little Bird, Star 41, quickly flew down to the Black Hawk crash site.
-The pilot, CW3 Karl Maier, steadied the controls in his left hand and fired a machine gun with his right, while the copilot, CW4 Keith Jones, dashed into the alley and helped the two Delta snipers, one of them mortally wounded, into the back of their helicopter.
+The pilot steadied the controls in his left hand and fired a machine gun with his right, while the copilot dashed into the alley and helped the two Delta snipers, one of them mortally wounded, into the back of their helicopter.
+AH-6 Little Birds repeatedly flew back to the airport to reload rockets and bullets.
+A request was made to the operation center for more ammunition to support carrying out further strafing runs, which was dispatched.

-A combat search and rescue (CSAR) team was dispatched via Black Hawk Super 68.
-Led by Delta Captain Bill J. Coultrup. the 15 man CSAR (USAF Sergeant Scott C. Fales, and USAF Sergeant Timothy A. Wilkinson, and USAF Staff Sergeant Jeffrey W. Bray) team were able to fast rope down to the Super 61 crash site.
-While the last two men were rappelling, the Black Hawk took a direct RPG hit from SNA militia, almost totally severing the main rotor blades.
-Super 68, piloted by CW3 Dan Jollota and Maj.
-Herb Rodriguez, was able to survive the hit and quickly limped back to base.
+A combat search and rescue (CSAR) team was dispatched in Black Hawk Super 68.
+Led by Delta Captain Bill J. Coultrup, the 15-man CSAR team fast roped down to the Super 61 crash site.
+While the last two men were rappelling, an SNA RPG hit the Black Hawk, nearly severing the main rotor blades, though Super 68 managed to limp back to base.
 The CSAR team found both the pilots dead and two wounded inside the crashed helicopter.
 Under intense fire, the team moved the wounded men to a nearby collection point, where they built a makeshift shelter using kevlar armor plates salvaged from Super 61's wreckage.

 Communications were confused between the ground convoy and the assault team.
 The assault team and the ground convoy waited for 20 minutes to receive their orders to move out.
 Both units were under the mistaken impression that they were to be first contacted by the other.